DannyBen/bashly/README.md

 name: user

 # The message to display when using --help.
-# This can have multiple lines, but it is recommended to keep lines shorter
+# This can have multiple lines.
-# than ~70 characters, to avoid text wrapping in narrower terminals.
 help: Username to use for logging in

 # Specify if this argument is required.